 - Bacon: You will want to make sure you purchase good quality uncured bacon.
 Read the labels and make sure the type of bacon is organic, pasture-raised, and does not contain any added sugar.

-- Bell Pepper: I like using both green and red bell pepper for this recipe, but you can use whatever you have on hand.
+- Bell Pepper: I like using both green bell pepper and red bell pepper for this recipe, but you can use whatever you have on hand.

 - Jalapeno: If you don’t like the heat of jalapeno, you can totally leave it out.